 There are a range of tracks going up the front of the mountain, in a range of difficulties, but the exciting ones get half way or all the way up and then head over the back.
 You can spend numerous days just wandering around them, and they have some pretty awesome end points.

-Added bonus of having Hobart so close, or the Fern Tree tavern, for a quality pint afterwards as well! over 7 years ago
+Added bonus of having Hobart so close, or the Fern Tree tavern, for a quality pint afterwards as well! almost 8 years ago

 Best kept bushwalking 'secret': Lake Rhona.
 The only problem is there aren't any toilet facilities there, and there is only so much room around the only campsites . . . so the chances of stumbling upon something unwanted are a little high.
 A beautiful lake with a quartz beach surrounded by a few impressive peaks.